-Despite its modest sizes Mózes Salamon’s autobiographical poem The Days of My Life contains all the characteristic traits of the maskilic autobiography, concerning both its formal literary aspect and its content.
-Although Salamon certainly hopes to preserve the story of his life for future generations, he is equally committed to the mission of helping to bring change to the Jewish collective.
-His outspoken critique of Jewish institutions of his youth and their leaders are not just complacent reminiscences of an achiever.
-This is a warning call to those who do not understand the threat of these negative social phenomena for the future of the Jewish People in a changing world.
-Salamon’s purposeful comparison between backward society of his youth and the cultural atmosphere of his mature days is meant to convince his fellow Jews that adopting the cultural values of the European civilization does not mean deserting Jewish faith and tradition, one can be both an enlightened member of European society and a truly religious Jew.
+Despite its modest length, Mózes Salamon’s autobiographical poem The Days of My Life contains all the characteristic traits of a Maskilic autobiography, both in its formal literary aspect and its content.
+Although Salamon hoped to preserve the story of his life for future generations, he was equally committed to the mission of helping to bring change to the Jewish collective.
+His outspoken critique of the Jewish institutions of his youth and their leaders are not just the complacent reminiscences of an achiever.
+They are a warning call to those who do not understand the threat these negative social phenomena pose to the future of the Jewish people in a changing world.
+Salamon’s purposeful comparison between the backward society of his youth and the cultural atmosphere of his mature days is meant to convince his fellow Jews that adopting the cultural values of European civilization does not mean deserting Jewish faith and tradition: one can be both an enlightened member of European society and a truly religious Jew.

-For Salamon no real change can be achieved without a fundamental change of the existing educational paradigm.
-This paradigm, designed to limit the scope of yeshivah students’ knowledge to the halakhic matters and to isolate them from modernity, paradoxically alienated them even from essential aspects of Jewish heritage itself such as the Bible, the Aggadah, and the Hebrew language.
-Salamon’s poem, heavily loaded with biblical expressions, is part of this at times self-sacrificing effort to revive the language of the Bible consigned to oblivion by the religious establishment of his time.
+For Salamon, no real change can be achieved without a fundamental shift in the existing educational paradigm.
+This paradigm, designed to limit the scope of yeshivah students’ knowledge of halakhic matters, and to isolate them from modernity, paradoxically alienated them from essential aspects of Jewish heritage such as the Bible, the Aggadah, and the Hebrew language.
+Salamon’s poem, heavily loaded with biblical expressions, is at times part of a self-sacrificing effort to revive the language of the Bible that had been consigned to oblivion by the religious establishment of his era.